Skip to content

 Current limitations

-CloudScope is a general scientific image loading and visualization application, but the current quantitative analysis workflows are focused on line scan kymographs.
+CloudScope is a general image loading and visualization application, but the current quantitative analysis workflows are focused on line scan kymographs.

 Traditional two-dimensional image analysis workflows are not yet implemented as dedicated CloudScope analysis modules.